jfpatrick/pyqt-tutorial/docs/source/fast/90-advanced-xml.rst

 code, and then imported properly.

-The base template provided by ``bipy-gui-manager`` is already setup tp recompile your ``.ui`` files every time they get modified: in fact most used do not have to care about these steps at all.
-Here is however an overview of what is happening behind the scenes.
+The base template provided by ``bipy-gui-manager`` is already setup tp recompile your ``.ui`` files every time they get modified: in fact most users do not have to care about these steps at all.
+This is simply an overview of what is happening behind the scenes, in case you need to debug or modify this process.

-.. warning:: Never edit the generated files, and keep the ``.ui`` files as your primary reference.
-Also pushing them
-    to GitLab is discouraged.

 .. index:: Automatic ``.ui`` Recompilation with ``pyqt5ac``